Understand the benefits of using a debit card rather than a credit card during the holidays and beyond.

 Lower risk of debt.
 When you compare a credit card to a loan, it’s easy to see why choosing a debit card payment is wiser.
 Using a credit card is similar to taking out a small loan and agreeing to pay back the card issuer at a later date.
 A debit card, however, is like drawing a check only on the money that you have.
 You can only spend the money you actually have in your bank account.
 Another added benefit to only spending what you have?
 It’s easier to track your spending and monitor cash flow.
 Your monthly statement is just that – a statement, not a bill.
 Credit cards issue a monthly bill to pay each month based on what you spent, your interest rate, and any additional fees.

 Deck the halls without racking up debt on credit cards.
-Ready to see which First Bank Mastercard Debit Card fits you like your favorite holiday sweater?
-Get all the information to find the perfect card for you, or review your Mastercard Benefits here: Debit and Gift Cards.
+Ready to see which First Bank Debit Mastercard fits you like your favorite holiday sweater?
+Get all the information to find the perfect card for you, or review your Mastercard Benefits here: First Bank Debit Mastercard.

 *Source: Creditcards.com and TSYS (Total Systems Services)